-During 2009, there were no cases of PID reported in Davis County.
+During 2010, there were two cases of PID reported in Davis County.
 Although PID is a reportable condition (if diagnosed with a reportable STD), it is severely underreported by healthcare providers.

 SYPHILIS

 Healthcare Providers and Laboratories - report suspect cases immediately